-If you are beginning the process of a divorce in Florida, and it seems that you will end up in court with a contested divorce, it is absolutely essential that you contact an experienced divorce lawyer in Miami today.
+If you are beginning the process of a divorce in Florida, and it seems that you will end up in court with a contested divorce, it is absolutely essential that you contact an experienced contested divorce lawyer in Miami today.
 While any divorce can be complicated, and sometimes messy, a contested divorce will require a lot of legal work in and out of court in order to move towards a good outcome.
-In a contested divorce, there is going to be a lot of details that you and your spouse do not agree on, and it is important that you are confident in your legal representation to protect your interests and fight for what you deserve.
-Contact me, Attorney Antonio Jimenez, today to discuss your divorce and my experience as a family law attorney in Florida.
+In a contested divorce, there are going to be a lot of details that you and your spouse do not agree on, and it is important that you are confident in your legal representation to protect your interests and fight for what you deserve.

 What Is a Contested Divorce?